Khongchai/general/audio/PhaseVocoder/README.md

 ## 2.

 Create two array views on the `synthesisFrame`.
-These two views `previousFrame` and `newFrame` are both of size 2048.
+These two views `left` and `right` are both of size 2048.

-`previousFrame` holds the processed first 2048 samples from 0 - 2048.
+`left` holds the processed first 2048 samples from 0 - 2048.

-`newFrame` holds the unprocessed 2048 samples from 128 - 2176.
+`right` holds the unprocessed 2048 samples from 128 - 2176.

 The two views do not contain their own copy of the data, they just hold pointers to the data in `synthesisFrame`.

-`previousFrameToSend` holds a copy of `previousFrame` data, and `newFrameToSend` holds a copy of `newFrame` data.
+`analysisFrameToSend.left` holds a copy of `analysisFrame.left` data, and `analysisFrameToSend.right` holds a copy of `analysisFrame.right` data.
 These two arrays are passed to the vocoder to process.

-## 3.
+## 3

+### Optimized, no delay
+_(optional, get it to work first, 50 millisecs delay for 44.1khz might not be that bad...)_

 Pre-fill the synthesisFrame with the first 2048 + 128 samples before the audio start, and start the playback at 2048 + 128 sample.

+### Naive

+We buffer for the first 2048 + 128 samples.
+Basically, no sound is played for the first 2048 + 128 samples.
+We just buffer them.
+We start the playback at 2048 + 128 sample.

 ## 4.

 When the playback begins, the browser will send a stream of 128 sample-sized audio block.
 We hold on to that 128 samples.
 We copy everything from `newFrame` to `newFrameToSend` and then, **in place**, remove first 128 samples from `newFrame` and put the new 128 samples to the end of it.